 Money can’t buy happiness, agreed, but anyone who’s gone through rough financial times will vouch that lack of money can certainly make you unhappy.
 Mental health and financial status of a person tend to be tied with a thin string.
 Both of them may not be completely dependent on each other, but they do affect each other to a certain level.

 It is impossible to deny the fact that financial stress can have a negative impact on a person’s mental health.
-And it can only get worse in such difficult times where the pandemic has led to companies across the globe temporarily downsizing operations.
+And it can only get worse in such difficult times where the pandemic has led to companies across the globe temporarily run downsizing operations.
 It has caused a huge number of people to lose their jobs, several others have seen a significant reduction in their salaries, and the concept of incentives is history.
 All these factors have increased the levels of financial anxiety in people and disrupted their plannings and future goals.
+It has also led people into major depression and health problems.

 If you have lost your job, stop beating yourself up because you’re not alone.
 It’s time you pick yourself up and think about your next step.
-In this article, I will tell you what you can do about it.
+In this article, I will tell you what to do if you lose your job.

 How Financial Status Affects Your Mental Health?